T-o-b-i-a-s/BYODA-Variant/README.md

 * Linux System with Bash
 * Java
 * `convert` command from ImageMagick
+* BYODA APK file
+* Java Keystore to sign the Variant APK file (can be the same that is used for "Build Signed APK" command in Android Studio)

 # Usage
 Usage: `./Create_BYODA_Variant.sh <Filename of BYODA apk> <Variant number (1-9)> <Optional: Directory name>`